06

-The acoustical parameters of a linear system (such as rooms), can be derived from the impulse response h(t) between an emitter and a receiver.
-To get this response, different kinds of excitations have been used such as a baloon explosion, gun shuts, bangers, ... but the accuracy and repeatavility of these methods may not be the best.
+The acoustic parameters of a linear system (such as a room) can be obtained through the impulse response h(t) between a source and a receiver.
+To obtain this response, an infinite number of different excitations have been used, such as the explosion of an air balloon, a gunshot, a firecracker… but the fidelity or repeatability of these methods may not be adequate.

-The MLS method (Maximum Length Sequence) is based on the cross correlation between an input signal x(k) and an output y(k) of a linear systema, where the excitation is a periodic pseudoaleatory signal, represented in a binary +1 i -1.
-The cross correlation can be shown as the following convolution:
+The MLS (Maximum Length Sequence) method is based on the cross-correlation between an input excitation x(k) and an output signal y(k) through a linear system, where the excitation is a periodic pseudorandom signal represented in the form binary with 1 and -1.
+The cross correlation can be written as the following convolution:

 Rxy(k) = Rxx(k) * h(k)